alex-rsk/subtitles_generator/README.md

 *-udpport*
         Int, Specify a port for udp (default 9723)

+*-pad*
+	Bool, Specify whether to add new line before each sub or not (default false)

 If you run in mode "listen" , then the program doesn't produce any output.
 Instead, it is listening specified UDP port (default 9273).
 You should run another instance of the program in the separate terminal window in mode "udp" to produce some content.